alevann/tsundoku/docs/programming/guards.md

 ## **Haskell**

+As always, functional programming languages do things differently.
-Haskell has an interesting approach to guard clauses, instead of having an explicit check at the start of a function, Haskell uses guards to overload the same function.
+In Haskell (as in many other functional languages) guard clauses are called **pattern guards**, and instead of having explicit checks at the start of a function, Haskell uses guards to overload the same function.
 If a call doesn't match any overload, a compilation error is thrown.

-> __Note__ it appears this is a common pattern in functional languages, since Erlang has a similar concept

 ```hs
 explainReturnCodes :: Int -> Int -> String